 Those who would rather visit a different museum may also be interested inn the EL-DE Haus.
 This is the former Gestapo headquarters in the city and is a harrowing place to visit, but important to understanding that darker parts of Cologne’s more recent history.

 This triple-arch bridge has seen many versions of itself throughout Cologne’s history.
 The original bridge was a railway and road, but was destroyed in 1945.
 When it was rebuilt, it was designed for foot traffic and trains only.

 It sees more than 1,200 trains every day, connecting two major train stations in the city.
 Spend some time during your visit to Cologne to walk across the bridge.
 The Cologne Cathedral stands tall on one side, giving you a nice view of the city with the bridge and cathedral.

 As you cross the bridge, you might notice love padlocks–famous throughout Italy and in Paris.
 It’s estimated there are around 500,000 locks attached to the bridge, weighing more than 15 tons.

 Cologne’s Old Town is a charming and quaint section of the city you’ll want to explore.
 Its narrow alleyways, cobblestone streets, and historic buildings make it a favorite place for tourists to stop for lunch or dinner or an afternoon snack.

 Alter Markt and Heumarkt are the two main attractions for both residents and visitors.
 These markets sell hand-crafted artwork and other local goods.
 Keep an eye out for the colorful buildings meshed with gothic architecture.

 This neighbourhood is a great place to enjoy dinner or explore the city’s nightlife by visiting local pubs and breweries.
-You can also consider going on a brewery tour to learn more about the famous Kölsch beer (Cologne’s local beer) or enjoy a food tour.
+You can also consider going on a brewery tour to learn more about the famous Kölsch beer (Cologne’s local beer) and visit a traditional brauhaus or enjoy a food tour.